Aakashch-code/intelliwealth-api/README.md

 ## 👤 Author

-**Aakash Chauhan**
-Backend Developer (Java, Spring Boot)
+**Aakash Chauhan** — Backend Developer (Java · Spring Boot · System Design)

----
-* Thank you for taking the time to explore Intelli Wealth.
-I welcome feedback and thoughtful discussion around the design and implementation choices in this project.
+> Thank you for exploring Intelli Wealth.
+Feedback and thoughtful discussion on design and implementation choices are always welcome.
----